Temujin4480/LiveProjectCodeSummary/README.md

 After commenting out the DateRange class I was able to create schedule items and see that the action buttons were working.

 ![Create Schedule Verified](Images/Screenshot%20(20).png)

+# **Conclusion**

+The live project gave me my first experience working with a team of programmers to develop an application, and provided me insight into what the daily life of a software developer looks like.
+I enjoyed the challenges of trying to decipher pre written code, and the bigger challenge of trying to alter it without destroying the program.
+I learned some very valuable techniques for how to work with a group of programmers, and with a code base I am unfamiliar that will serve me as a foundation for me to build upon in the future.